jamesjharper/integra8/examples/README.md

     }
 }

-/// Suites are run in the order they appear within file.
+/// Suites are run in the order they appear within the file.
 #[suite]
 mod another_suite {